 4. Consumers to Consumers (C2C)

 Yes, there exist the eCommerce business models where the customers sell to the customers.
 C2C may not be the most used medium but is gaining popularity.

-Here, the customers sell the articles they own to the customers who are interested in it.
-C2C also involves businesses that sell their products to the customers through other customers on a commission basis.
+Here, the customers sell the articles they own to the customers who are interested in them.
+C2C also involves businesses that sell their products to customers through other customers on a commission basis.

 The best examples of C2C are Etsy and eBay.

 To learn How to sell on Etsy, we suggest you read the linked article.

 With this, we now end the discussion for the 4 most common eCommerce business models.
 Let’s talk about the other two.